 What’s the process?

-You can actually take a lot of your existing external vendor audit approaches and practices and tweak them for an internal audit.
+For better SAM Audit survival, you can actually take a lot of your existing external vendor audit approaches and practices and tweak them for an internal audit.
 The only difference in this case is that the audit is unlikely to be reviewing a certain vendors compliance, but more looking at how your processes, policies, standards and ways of working matches up to a defined standard or maturity model.

 It’s really important to understand the process from the outset, and understand what is expected of the SAM team.